 - In a small saucepan, melt the butter and cream cheese on the stove top.

-- Spoon the cream cheese mixture over the top of the cake mix layer in your pan.
+- Spoon the cream cheese mixture over the top of the cake batter layer in your pan.
 Then, swirl a knife around the cake pan to create a swirling pattern between the cream cheese and cake mix.
 Don’t mix too much, just enough to combine the two with a pretty pattern.

 Tayler Ross says